 Gabrielle’s office was quiet.

 Roberto had been assigned a Capricorn case regarding a financial scandal involving a Transmutationist, the country’s capital bank, and “an unsaintly amount of damned sausages.”
 Ferris was swamped at the Assignment Department due to the recent attack on the Black Constellation Detention Center and had to take lunch while in her own office.
 Wtorek Elizabeta, meanwhile, kept to the detention center.
 Jericho didn’t understand her.
 Security for the lower levels of the detention center had increased tenfold, and medical Conductors were temporarily banned from entry.
-There was no point in waiting there.
+There was no point in waiting there for Izsak.

 All of these absences paired with Gabrielle’s continued absence left the luncheons for the past several days to just Jericho himself, Talib, and one Flannery Caertas who had started making frequent stops to Gabrielle’s office following the incident.

 “Did you forget me already?”
 Flannery had cackled the first time she had appeared in the office after the ELPIS invasion.
 Her Librish accent was much harsher than Alice’s, but she continued on rapidly without care, “I’m codename ‘money bags,’ remember?”
-Her vibrant smile paired with her wild orange curls that fell just below her ears were an unusual sight.
+Her vibrant smile paired with her wild red-orange curls that fell just below her ears were an unusual sight.

 “No, I remember,” Jericho had responded.
 “You are friends with Talib and Alice.”